mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 ## Advanced collections
 ## <a name="q-11-1"></a> 11.1 What is the difference between synchronized and concurrent collections in Java?
+Synchronize means acquiring a reentrant lock on an object.
+The lock is released when either end of synchronized block is reached or thread goes into waiting state.
+The lock is reentrant in the sense that the same thread can acquire the lock again and again but a different thread cannot.
+So synchronized keyword essentially guards a piece of code to be accessed by multiple threads simultaneously

+Concurrent collections are exactly opposite.
+They are called so because they allow multiple threads to concurrently access the same data.
+For example concurrent HashMap allows multiple threads to perform write operations in parallel as long as the writes are happening on different segments.

+Also concurrent collections doesn't allow `null` keys and `null` values, whereas synchronized collections may allow `null` keys and `null` values based on the original collectionclass being passed inside it.

 ## <a name="q-11-2"></a> 11.2 Explain about the new concurrent collections in Java?
 ## <a name="q-11-3"></a> 11.3 Explain about copyonwrite concurrent collections approach?
 ## <a name="q-11-4"></a> 11.4 What is compareandswap approach?